Louisiana BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-If you haven't used BetMGM before but have been wanting to give it a try, getting started is easy.
-First, use your computer, phone, or mobile device to sign up, and ensure you have a method of payment ready to make your first deposit.
-Then just click our link and let the BetMGM site or app take you through the registration process.

-Have the urge to wager on one of today's games but aren't quite sure how to get started?
-We're here to help.
-Wagering on the moneyline, spread, and over/under are a few of the most common ways to place bets.
-A moneyline bet means that you think one of the teams will win the contest.
-Pretty simple.
-If you bet $10 with -110 odds and your team emerges with the victory, you'd get back $19.
+If you're wanting to wager on a game matchup today but want some help getting started, here's a quick rundown.
+Betting the moneyline, spread, and over/under are some of the most common ways to make bets.
+A moneyline bet means that you think one of the teams will win the game.
+Pretty simple, right?
+If you bet $10 with -110 odds and the team you picked does win, you'd get back $19.

-While it can be a bit more complicated, betting against the point spread can offer a larger payout in certain situations.
+While it can be a bit more complicated, betting against the point spread can provide a bigger payout in certain situations.
 If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
-But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the winning side of the wager.
+But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the winning side of the bet.

-Wagering on the over/under, or point total, is a much easier way to bet.
-Just pick whether you believe the combined score of both teams will be above or below a particular number at the conclusion of the contest.
-Let's say you bet $10 on the over, with odds of -110.
-You'd get back $19 if you pick correctly.
+The over/under, or total, is much simpler.
+You just pick whether the combined score of both teams in this game will be above or below a particular number when all is said and done.

 Games in Louisiana Today